MaryGoldie/ROR-notes/README.md

 # ROR-notes
-Note-taking any Ruby on rails related studies that I have conducted.
+Note-taking any Ruby on rails related studies that I have attended.